 It is your responsibility to notify us of the dollar amount that you wish to receive as a required minimum distribution and when you wish to receive it.
 If the balance in your Traditional IRA at the time set for distribution is less than the distribution amount you have specified, we will distribute only that balance.
 Except as provided below, we are not responsible for determining the required minimum distribution amount.
-We will provide you with a notice each year that either (a) indicates the required minimum distribution and deadline for distribution or (b) notifies you that a required minimum distribution is due and the deadline for such distribution and offer to calculate the required minimum distribution upon your written request.
+We will provide you with a notice by January 31 of each year that either (a) indicates the required minimum distribution and deadline for distribution or (b) notifies you that a required minimum distribution is due and the deadline for such distribution and offer to calculate the required minimum distribution upon your written request.

-The IRS will be advised on IRA Form 5498 if a required minimum distribution is due from your Traditional IRA.
+Also, if a required minimum distribution is due, you will be advised by January 31 of that year in the December 31 IRA fair market value statement.
+The IRS will be advised on Form 5498 if a required distribution is due from your Traditional IRA.
 These reporting requirements only apply to you (or to your eligible spouse who elects to treat the Traditional IRA as his or her own).
-We may, but are not required to, provide such reports to your beneficiary.
+We may, but are not required to provide such reports to your beneficiary.

-E.8 What happens to my Traditional IRA when I die?
+E8.
+What happens to my Traditional IRA when I die?

 Your account balance will be paid to your beneficiary.
 Your beneficiary is the person or persons you designate when you open your Traditional IRA.
-You may change your beneficiary designation at any time by contacting us and submitting a beneficiary change form before your death.
+You may change your beneficiary designation at any time by contacting your Financial Advisor.
 Each beneficiary designation you file with us will cancel all previous designations.
 A beneficiary is subject to and bound by all the terms and conditions of the Traditional IRA Custodial Agreement and Disclosure Statement.
 A beneficiary is required to complete and submit any and all forms deemed necessary by the Custodian in order to process a transaction such as a distribution or transfer.

-If you invest all or a portion of your IRA in an annuity, the annuity is an investment within the IRA.
-If you invest all or a portion of your IRA in an annuity, then your account balance will be paid in accordance with either the beneficiaries you designate on your IRA or the default beneficiary provisions of this Agreement.
+If you invest all or a portion of your IRA account in an annuity, the annuity is an investment within the IRA.
+The annuity will be paid in accordance with either the beneficiaries you designate on your IRA or the default beneficiary provisions of this Agreement.
 When an annuity is held in your IRA, a spouse beneficiary may have spousal rights (i.e. spousal continuation) that he or she may be able to exercise upon your death.
-If you designate a non-spouse beneficiary (someone other than your spouse), upon your death any annuity will be liquidated.
+If you designate a non-spouse beneficiary (someone other than your spouse) upon your death any annuity will be liquidated.
 The annuity carrier will transfer the proceeds to your IRA to be distributed in accordance with the beneficiary designation on file with the Custodian.

-If a designated beneficiary (including any contingent beneficiary) does not survive you, such beneficiary's interest shall lapse, and the percentage interest of any remaining beneficiary (including any contingent beneficiary) shall be increased on a pro rata basis unless your beneficiary designation provides otherwise.
+If a designated beneficiary (including any contingent beneficiary) does not survive you, such beneficiary's interest shall lapse, and the percentage interest of any remaining beneficiary (including any contingent beneficiary) shall be increased on a pro rata basis unless your beneficiary designation allows otherwise.